tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 ***

-## Bow of the Hunt
+## Weapon of the Hunt
-**Weapon (Any bow) (requires attunement)**
+**Weapon (any ranged weapon that lacks the thrown property) (requires attunement)**
  *T2*

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.

 You can use an Action to target a creature that you can see within 300 feet of you.
 For the next hour, you deal an additional 2 damage when you hit a creature of that type, you have advantage on Wisdom (Survival) and Wisdom (Perception) checks to track creatures of that type, or Intelligence checks to recall information about them.
 If you already have the Favored Enemy or Greater Favoured Enemy feature, this property instead adds the targeted creature's type to your Favored Enemy list for the duration.
-Once this property of the bow has been used, it can't be used again until the next dawn.
+Once this property of the weapon has been used, it can't be used again until the next dawn.

 ***